Arcath/arcath.net-gatsby/src/content/posts/2018-10-08-moving-to-gatsby/index.md

 ## Why not a WordPress theme.

 This is a genuine question, I am a WordPress developer and making themes is a big part of my work with WordPress.
 For me WordPress and PHP are something I _have_ to work with, I enjoy it but if I had a choice I would drop it in favour of something else.
+I also prefer making my front-ends in React which isn't easily shoe-horned into WordPress.

 ## Typescript